Fahrenheit6882/Fahrenheit6882.github.io/README.md

 # First Robotics Fahrenheit Team Website

 Welcome Students and Mentors!

 What you are looking at right now is a `README.md` text file that exists inside our Team's [Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).

 This repository is the source of our website which is available to everyone on the internet at this url:

 [https://fahrenheitrobotics.org](https://fahrenheitrobotics.org)

-This README file describes how to setup your local laptop to make changes to the website and also provides an overview of how the site is organized.
+# How the site is organized

+The [index.html](index.html) page is what is shown when you browse to [https://fahrenheitrobotics.org](https://fahrenheitrobotics.org)

+So far, that's it!

+Later, we can add more `html` pages as needed and either link to them from [index.html](index.html), or create subfolders that will appear as paths in our url.

+For example, to host a page to show at this url: `https://fahrenheitrobotics.org/docs`, simply create a `docs/index.html` file inside this repo.

+There are 2 ways to change the site.
+Setting up your computer with VS Code is recommended.
+Quick changes are also possible from your web browser in Github.

 # How Setup your Computer